 The healthcare segment is witnessing a healthy growth fueled by an aging population and increased focus on wellness by consumers.
 The current estimation is 11-17% increase in demand for healthcare resources between 2014 and 2025.
 Healthcare organizations are meeting this demand by focusing on IT-enabled patient care.
 Cloud based healthcare services seems to in a position of strength to meet and exceed these demands with several organizations migrating their existing applications to the cloud.

-While there are several advantages of cloud computing, some healthcare specific trends favoring the cloud are:
+While there are several advantages of healthcare cloud services specific trends favoring the cloud are:

 - Cloud-based IT solutions for value-based consumerism which rewards healthcare professionals and organizations on the basis of outcome and cost-effectiveness.

 - Regulatory compliance requirements that have paved the way for cloud-based electronic healthcare record (EHRs).

 - Digitization that has placed the overall control in the hands of consumers, requiring IT modernization with cloud computing at the center.
 This information-centric approach has ensured seamless collaboration, cooperation and information sharing.

 - Healthcare delivery transformation which has helped healthcare to transcend distance, time and local practices.
 This ensures seamless collaboration in real-time which only cloud-enabled IT can provide.